 An External Review is a review of a medical case conducted by a Physician Advisor who is responsible for reviewing care provided by the primary physician, but is not a member of the physicians’ healthcare organization, and is unaffiliated with the primary care organization.
 Are you familiar with the term External Utilization Reviews?

 External Reviews, also called External Utilization Reviews serve as a final level of patient protection in coverage disputes, and have been mandated by the Patient Protection and Affordability Care Act.
 Let’s discuss External Utilization Reviews in a bit more detail…

 If a patient has received care from a medical professional, and that care has been denied an appeal process will ensue.
 If a patient has exhausted the appropriate appeal channels through their health insurance provider, they are guaranteed the right, by federal law, to request that an External Review of their case be conducted by an Independent Review Organization.
-Determinations made during the course of the External Review process are final and legally binding.
+Determinations made during the External Review process are final and legally binding.

 When External Reviews Can Benefit You